 I am thinking in terms of androids - robots designed in a humanlike form - of which many examples can be found on the Web site www.androidworld.com.
 But in addition to having arms, legs and a head, sexual robots will also have human-sized genitalia.
 This idea is not at all as far fetched as might first appear.

 As long ago as the late 19th century there were manufacturers, in Paris and elsewhere, who made artificial vaginas and even whole artificial bodies, designed specifically to provide substitutes for the female genitals and thereby to allow fornication.
 These products were known as "dames de voyage" (ladies of travel) and were particularly recommended for use by sailors during long periods at sea.
 The sex robots that I envisage will, of course, employ 21st rather than 19th century technology, but the basic idea is the same.

-In your most recent book you outline some of the research endeavors and technological developments already underway that you predict might produce some of the first opportunities for humans to have sex with robots.
+In your book you outline some of the research endeavors and technological developments already underway that you predict might produce some of the first opportunities for humans to have sex with robots.
 Can you describe some of these?

 There are many sex-related inventions that have been patented over the past century or so.
 In fact there is a whole book devoted to the subject of sex inventions at the U.S. Patent Office.

 In "Robots Unlimited" I describe a recent patent application by an Australian inventor, Dominic Choy.
 This is just one taste of things to come.
 What I see happening is that the merging of many different technologies will lead to the creation of robots that provide many of the physical attributes required of a skilled lover.